 Cyberbullying: What is it and how to stop it

-You asked: 10 things you want to know about cyberbullying
+10 things teens want to know about cyberbullying.

-We shared your questions along with thousands from young people like you all over the world.
-UNICEF brought together our own Child Protection specialists, as well as international and national cyberbullying and child protection experts, and teamed up with Facebook, Instagram and Twitter to answer your questions and give you advice on ways to deal with online bullying.
+We brought together UNICEF specialists, international cyberbullying and child protection experts, and teamed up with Facebook, Instagram and Twitter to answer the questions and give their advice on ways to deal with online bullying.

 What is cyberbullying?

 Cyberbullying is bullying with the use of digital technologies.
 It can take place on social media, messaging platforms, gaming platforms and mobile phones.
 It is repeated behaviour, aimed at scaring, angering or shaming those who are targeted.
 Examples include:

 - spreading lies about or posting embarrassing photos of someone on social media

 - sending hurtful messages or threats via messaging platforms